J/Z (New York City Subway service): Archer Avenue Line

 The J was truncated to Queens Boulevard just after midnight on September 11, 1977, and to 121st Street on April 15, 1985, as portions of the elevated Jamaica Line closed and were demolished.
 The Q49 shuttle bus replaced service at the closed stations until 1988.
 On December 1, 1980, AM rush hour skip-stop service was discontinued.

-The BMT Archer Avenue Line opened on December 11, 1988, extending the line east from 121st Street to Jamaica Center–Parsons/Archer.
-The Z train first ran that day, introducing the present J/Z skip-stop pattern.
-The new Z trains would go skip-stop between Jamaica Center and Broadway Junction (later extended to Myrtle Avenue) during rush hours, then making all J stops to Broad Street.
+The BMT Archer Avenue Line was scheduled to open on December 11, 1988, extending the J east from 121st Street to Jamaica Center–Parsons/Archer.
+The Z designation, along with the present J/Z skip-stop service pattern, would be introduced the following day; skip-stop service operated between Sutphin Boulevard and Myrtle Avenue during weekday rush hours; in addition, both lines made express stops between Myrtle Avenue in Brooklyn and Canal Street in Manhattan, stopping at Marcy Avenue and Essex Street.
+All service terminated at Broad Street in Manhattan.
 Bus service on several Queens bus routes was rerouted to serve Jamaica Center instead of the 169th Street station several blocks away.
 The J/Z skip-stop service was touted, in an attempt to relieve some crowding on the IND Queens Boulevard Line, as being faster to lower Manhattan than E, F, and R service.
-Because the MTA hoped that Queens passengers would transfer to the J/Z from the E, F, and R, every subway car on the J and Z's fleet was completely graffiti-free.
+Because the MTA hoped that Queens passengers would use the J/Z instead of the E, F, and R, every subway car on the J and Z's fleet was completely graffiti-free.
+The first J train along the Archer Avenue Line operated on December 10, arriving at Jamaica Center at 11:42 PM and departing the station at 11:53 PM.